Resolving CRDC Globally Unique Identifiers (GUIDs)

 "The Data Repository Service (DRS) API provides a generic interface to data repositories so data consumers, including workflow systems, can access data objects in a single, standard way regardless of where they are stored and how they are managed.
 The primary functionality of DRS is to map a logical ID to a means for physically retrieving the data represented by the ID."

-A UUID can be resolved by appending it to this URL, which is the GUID resolution service within CRDC: https://nci-crdc.datacommons.io/ga4gh/drs/v1/objects/ .
+A DRS ID can be resolved by appending it to the following URL, which is the resolution service within CRDC: https://nci-crdc.datacommons.io/ga4gh/drs/v1/objects/ .
 For example, the following curl command:

 >> curl https://nci-crdc.datacommons.io/ga4gh/drs/v1/objects/dg.4DFC/641121f1-5ca0-42cc-9156-fb5538c14355